 Penalty - Failure to comply with these rules will result in a loss (forfeit) regardless of the score.
 Managers are to use the protest rule to report any infraction.

 Legal Protest - A protest must take place prior to the next pitch.
-The umpire must sign the score book a the point of the infraction.
+The umpire must sign the score book at the point of the infraction.
 He must write a brief description of the action.
 The score book must be legible.
-Within 24 hours a written description must be received by the Division Director and Vice President of Baseball, along with a copy of the score book and legal ruling number.
+Within 24 hours a written description must be received by the League Commissioner and Vice President of Baseball, along with a copy of the score book and legal ruling number.

 Ejections - The ejection of a player, coach or manager from any game will result in a minimum 1-game suspension.
 A second occurrence will result in a 3-game suspension.
 Any and all ejections will result in a disciplinary board review that may lead to dismissal from the league.

 Bats - Please refer to the statement regarding bat rules

 1. No pitcher may throw more than 85 pitches in a day.
 If a pitcher reaches his 85th pitch while pitching to a batter, he may continue to pitch until the batter completes his at-bat.